benjamin421/aionbio/content/roadmap.md

 Project 3A represents a pioneering effort to apply control theory and dynamical systems modeling to the field of bioelectric research, specifically targeting the aging process.
 By developing a model that can direct the electrome towards a de-aged state and testing these strategies in biological systems, this project has the potential to significantly advance our understanding and control of the aging process at the bioelectric level.

 #### ii.
 Project 3B.
-Hardware for Exogenous, whole Organism Interventions that perform CRUD operations on a organisms electrome
+Hardware for Exogenous, whole Organism Interventions that perform CRUD operations on a organisms electrome {#project-3b}
-Project 3B, as an extension of the foundational work done in Project 1D and incorporating insights from all Phase 2 projects, aims to develop a sophisticated hardware device capable of executing CRUD (Create, Read, Update, Delete) operations on the electrome of whole organisms.
+Project 3B, as an extension of the foundational work done in [Project 1D](#project-1d) and incorporating insights from all [Phase 2](#phase-2) projects, aims to develop a sophisticated hardware device capable of executing CRUD (Create, Read, Update, Delete) operations on the electrome of whole organisms.
 This project involves the creation of a technology that can externally manipulate and monitor bioelectric patterns at a system-wide level, providing an unprecedented degree of control over biological processes.
 The key objectives and design criteria for this project are:

 1. *Full-Spectrum CRUD Capabilities*:
     - **Objective**: Develop hardware that can perform all CRUD operations—creating, reading, updating, and deleting bioelectric signals within an organism.